decafhotchocolate/umitweak-chiru/README.md

 # umitweak-chiru
 Archive of Umitweak Chiru, a (outdated) console conversion for Umineko no Naku Koro Ni Chiru

 I wish to stress, I had zero hand in the creation of this patch.
 This is purely for archival purposes.
+Assets are copyright of Alchemist Co., Ltd. and 07th Expansion.

 I've stumbled upon the fact that most torrents of this mod are now dead, and only one remaining mirror existed.
 I haven't seen any live links for WTC3 yet, but I will be uploading that too as soon as I can.